Devesh43/Solar-System-Simulation/README.md

 ### **1. Realistic Orbital Mechanics**
 - Planets and moons follow elliptical orbits based on **Newton’s laws of motion** and **gravitational attraction**.
-- Orbital speeds and distances are proportional to real-world values, ensuring an accurate representation of celestial motion.
+- Orbital speeds and distances are proportional to real-world values, thus ensuring an accurate representation of celestial motion.

 ### **2. Celestial Bodies Modeled in the Simulation**
 - **The Sun** – The central gravitational body holding the system together.